taiwangoldcard/website/content/goldcard-holders-faq/upcoming-changes.md

 One crucial thing: your Gold Card will probably expire before you reach the 3 year residence mark and are able to complete the application for permanent residence.
-Consider whether you need to start a renewal of your card early.
+Consider whether you need to start a renewal of your card early or apply for an extension.
 If there's a gap in your residence, you might become ineligible.

 ## Is this just for Gold Card holders?
 Yes, unless you have a Foreign Special Professional Work Permit (probably because